sahil87/bloghexo/source/_posts/Adding-a-QR-Code-Scanner-to-your-Website.md

   - guide
 date: 2019-09-18 00:52:00
 ---
 Barcode and QR code have become common in our day to day shopping and searching experience.
-Almost everyone has a QR Code Scanner installed in their phones a separate app or as a part of the camera.
+Almost everyone has a QR Code Scanner installed in their phones as separate app or as a part of the camera.

 You might want to add QRCode scanning as a part of your website.
 This simple addition opens up a world of possiblities - potentially improving the user experience of your users by leaps and bounds.
 Below you will learn how to add a simple QR Code Scanner to your Website.